dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2560: Business roles are more economically impactful than creative roles.
+### T2560: Writers and artists don't directly impact the economy like businesspeople and manufacturers do.

 |Support|
 |---|